| |

 Each FastPass attraction will have two displays of time

-The first display of time will give guests the approximate waiting time if you
+The first display of time will give guests the approximate waiting time

-were to enter the attraction right then.
+if you were to enter the attraction right then.

-The second display of time indicates the window of time for a return visit if
+The second display of time indicates the window of time for a return

-you were to get a FastPass right then
+visit if you were to get a FastPass right then

 If the wait is acceptable then go ahead and enjoy the attraction.
-If the wait is
+If the

-longer than you feel is reasonable then go ahead and get a FastPass for a return
+wait is longer than you feel is reasonable then go ahead and get a

-appointment to enjoy the attraction later.
+FastPass for a return appointment to enjoy the attraction later.

 How do I get a FastPass?

 Locate the FastPass machines for that attraction.
-With only a few exceptions
+With only a few

-they are located very near the entrance to the attraction.
+exceptions they are located very near the entrance to the attraction.

-Insert your park admission ticket into the FASTPASS machine and receive a
+Insert your park admission ticket into the FASTPASS machine and receive

-visit is about an hour.
+return visit is about an hour.

 |